sarvex/dotemacs/README.md

 ## Compatibility ##

-I use this configuration with Emacs built from trunk (currently 24.2.50.1), but is should work on current stable release.
+I use this configuration with Emacs built from trunk (currently 24.3.50.1), but is should work on current stable release (24.3.1).